I must admit something.

 Lady Gaga – One of my favourite artists.
 So talented.
 Major fan girl moments when seeing her live too.
 She kills it.

 I also had a bit of a thing for Jazz, like full on piano/sax Jazz?
 This was one of my favourite CDs to lie down, ear to speaker, and listen to.
-Don’t ask me why.
+Don’t ask me why (mainly because I have no logical reason).

-Mac Demarco – Introduced to me via my friend Jess and never looked back.
+Mac Demarco – Introduced to me via my friend Jess who co-runs Bella and Woodstock (go check her out) and never looked back.
 100% my favourite artist.
 I can happily sit, writing and listen to an entire album an endless amount of times.
 And when I haven’t listened to him for a while and play a song, it’s like hearing him for the first time and I fall in love all over again.

 Ball Park Music – Classic alternative jam.